-In 2017, as part of a nationwide drive to improve areas facing similar challenges, the Department of Education invested up to £6m to set up The Hastings Opportunity Area.
-This is a 3 year programme tasked with identifying key areas for improvements, and then working with local businesses, schools, nurseries and colleges to give every young person the chance to go as far as their talents and hard work will take them.
+In 2017, as part of a nationwide drive to improve areas facing similar challenges, the Department of Education invested up to £6m to set up The Hastings Opportunity Area to run across 3 years, with a further £1.25m extension announced for 2020 / 21.
+The programme works across key areas for improvements, and collaborates with local businesses, schools, nurseries and colleges to give every young person the chance to go as far as their talents and hard work will take them.

 |Maths – in 2016 only 59% of primary leavers reached the expected standard, 10% behind the national average, and all secondary schools made less progress than the national standard.

 Working with the Sussex Maths hub, support has been provided to participating schools to upskill teaching staff with the implementation of teaching maths for mastery.

 Literacy – primary school pupils make less progress than their peers across England.
 In 2016 the percentage of those meeting the expected standard in reading at KS2 was 57% compared to the national average of 66%, with only 65% of secondary students achieving Grade C GCSE or above, compared to 75% nationally.

 £250,000 was made available to Hastings schools which is funding a wide range of projects tailored to each schools needed.
 The National Literacy Trust has been commissioned to run ‘Get Hastings Reading’, a ten year hub injecting a broad range of literacy campaigns in the town.
 Training for teaching staff in early years has also been provided to upskill practitioners.